 What is on the GED RLA test?

-The GED RLA subtest covers language use and grammar, identifying ideas and supporting details, creating arguments, and also important is GED Reading for Meaning.
+The GED RLA subtest covers language use and grammar, identifying ideas and supporting details, creating arguments, and also important is the GED Reading for Meaning concept.

 The RLA subtest requires test-takers to identify or correctly use: